 Each lens focuses light precisely, and the extreme broadband coatings on each surface enhance it even further.
-The stars appear vivid and the background, velvet black.
-Since these coatings transmit more than 99% in the visual spectrum and far above and below it, reflections seen on CCD images are eliminated.
+The images these telescopes produce with our dedicated field flatteners are well documented.
+Since these coatings transmit more than 99% in the visual spectrum and far above and below it, potential reflections are eliminated.
 Our SVX130T-R comes in a specially machined, light-weighted, temperature compensating steel lens cell that maintains the performance despite dropping temperatures.

 Each telescope comes with: